 Manually Locate Where Python is Installed

-Alternatively, you can manually locate where Python is installed by typing ‘Python’ in the Windows Search Bar:
+Alternatively, you can manually locate where Python is installed by following these steps:

-Right-click on the Python App, and then select “Open file location” as captured below:
+- Right-click on the Python App, and then select “Open file location“

 You’ll now get the location/path where your Python is installed on Windows: